icecube/icetray-public/cmake/meta-project-docs/source/cpp_standards/dont_sweat_the_small_stuff.rst

 seem well thought out.
 No need to invent something else."
 (From http://root.cern.ch/root/Conventions.html, last updated 1999).

-Icecube-specific classes take the prefix ``I3``.
+Classes that inherit from IceTray base classes take the prefix ``I3``.
+Other classes should not have the ``I3`` prefix.
+(NB : There are several classes out there that do not follow this convention.)
 The name should tell the reader something about the semantics of the variable, function or class.
 The name should be concise and in plain English.
 Try to avoid things like abbreviations, acronyms, and jargon (like the word "semantics").
 It should say something about what the thing does or means.
-Think about being choosy with the verbs you use in your function names: ``handleCalculation()`` doesn't say much about what that routine does.
+Think about being choosy with the verbs you use in your function names:
+``handleCalculation()`` doesn't say much about what that routine does.
 Acronyms and abbreviations which are inherent to IceCube research, like OM, PMT, or BFD are OK.
-Examples:
-I3EventViewerModule, I3ParticleDataService.
-Maps (key/value
+Examples: I3EventViewerModule, I3ParticleDataService.
-containers) end with the Dict suffix (*Dict* as in *Dictionary*, an association of word and definition).
-Examples:
+Maps (key/value containers) end with the Dict suffix (*Dict* as in *Dictionary*, an association of word and definition).
+Examples: ``I3RecoResultDict``, ``I3MCParticleDict``.
-``I3RecoResultDict``, ``I3MCParticleDict``.
 Vectors end with the Vect suffix, e.g. ``I3MCParticleVect``.

 Publicly accessible files (the interface to your class) go under